grazhdanski/assembly-string-encryption/README.md

 # Assembly String Encryption/Decryption Program

-An individual project for the course 'Computer Architecture - Practicum' during the first semester of my second year in Sofia University, FMI
+An individual project for the course 'Computer Architecture - Practicum' during the first semester of my second year at Sofia University, FMI

 This program reads a string of length up to 200 symbols from a file, encrypts/decrypts the string and writes the result to an output file.
 Each command (encrypt/decrypt/save) is issued by the user and is read from the console.
 The current condition of the string is also printed in the console after each encrypt/decrypt command.